Promised Land (Dar Williams album)

 Promised Land is the seventh album by Dar Williams, released on September 9, 2008, on Razor & Tie.
 It was her first studio album in three years.

 Reception

 Slant Magazine called Promised Land "perhaps her strongest start-to-finish album since 1996's Mortal City.
 A review from The Washington Post said the album "lacks any musical growth" though a "newcomer to her music might appreciate the tunes."

-The album entered the Billboard 200 album chart at #95, making it the highest-charting album of her career.
+The album entered the Billboard 200 album chart at No. 95, making it the highest-charting album of her career.